/ 11 min read /

 No one wants to spend weeks to months just building embedded web reports.
 And not just time; this usually also requires a lot of data engineering resources.

-To achieve this, data consultancy companies like Z often look for embedded BI tool with self-service report builders so that analysts and even non-analysts can make changes to the dashboards using curated and governed datasets.
-They also look for BI tools with a semantic modeling layer - which allows data team to manage data logic centrally, define and reuse data models to save time, and avoid writing SQL repeatedly.
+To achieve this, data consultancy companies often look for embedded BI tools with self-service report builders so that analysts and even non-analysts can make changes to the dashboards using curated and governed datasets.
+They also look for BI tools with a semantic modeling layer - which allows the data team to manage data logic centrally, define and reuse data models to save time, and avoid writing SQL repeatedly.

 02. Integration and Scalability